eecs280staff/tutorials/docs/setup_vscode.md

     └── stats_tests.cpp.starter
 ```

-In VS Code, open your project folder by selecting `File` > `Open Folder...` > navigate to the `p1-stats` folder or from the command line.
+In VS Code, open your project folder by selecting `File` > `Open Folder...` > to navigate to the `p1-stats` folder or from the command line.
 You should see your files.

 <img src="images/vscode026.png" width="768px" />